Table of contents

 Step 7: Testing on your users

-After the first crowdfunding platform prototype is created, it must be tested: at first with the help of QA-, QC-specialists, and when most of the errors and deficiencies will be eliminated through real users.
-The approaches can be completely different.
+After the first crowdfunding platform prototype is created, it must be tested: at first with the help of QA- and QC-specialists, and then with the help of real users, who will eliminate most errors and deficiencies.
+However, the approaches can be completely different.

 For example, at Northell, we use our own UX testing.